choria-legacy/marionette-collective/website/roadmap/queueing_and_scheduling.md

 Replies will also be stored on disk on every node.

 The real time nature of mcollective will be used to create/edit/delete/query the jobs on disk, this will ensure maximum portability across middleware systems.
 We could use something like beanstalk for the jobs but that would just add extra dependencies.

+## Inspiration
+Some systems that might be worth reviewing for inspiration or to learn how job scheduling works in other industries:

+  * [The Simple Linux Utility for Resource Management][SLURM]